Our annual Family

 Please "like" our Facebook page at https://www.facebook.com/FamilyZoneLaCrosse to stay updated on the Family Zone!

 Read the latest update (2012) of the Burden of Risky Alcohol Use in La Crosse County.

 Changing the Culture of Risky Drinking Behavior partnership awarded $750,000 grant

 The five-year grant was awarded to the partnership between the La Crosse Medical Health Science Consortium and the Injury Research Center at the Medical College of Wisconsin to support and sustain safe community alcohol practices and policies to help discourage alcohol misuse in La Crosse County.
 This project is funded by the Healthier Wisconsin Partnership Program, a component of the Advancing a Healthier Wisconsin endowment at the Medical College of Wisconsin.
-The grant will begin in July 2012.
+The grant began in July 2012.

 Community partners, back row: Al Bliss, Catherine Kolkmeier, Officer Andy Dittman and Jeremy Arney.
 Front row: Pat Ruda, Tracy Herlitzke and Brenda Rooney

 The mission of the Changing the Culture of Risky Drinking Behavior Community Coalition is to reduce the adverse effects of alcohol-related injuries and deaths by 1) creating a safer environment that supports safer choices* and 2) reducing underage access to and use of alcohol.